Schedule an Appointment!

 Frequently Asked Questions: Pharmacy (Click to expand)

 CHC operates pharmacies in our Arlington, Edmonds, Everett-North, and Everett-South, and Lynnwood Clinics.
 Our pharmacies accept Basic Health, Healthy Options, Medicaid, and Medicare Part D. We offer discount prescription prices (based on family size and income) for patients with no insurance.
 Pharmacy staff will find the lowest price for your prescriptions.

 How do I get my prescription filled?

-Your CHC doctor can send the prescription directly to the pharmacy, or give you a written document to turn in at the pharmacy.
+Your CHC provider can send the prescription directly to the pharmacy or give you a written document to turn in at the pharmacy.
 Assuming your medication is in stock, your prescription will be filled while you wait.
 Wait times can vary depending on how many other people are ahead of you.
 If you do not have insurance, and would like to apply for a discount, please bring proof of income with you.

 How do I get my prescription refilled?